CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation/dataset_instance.rst

     ├── val_set.pkl    # evaluation sets
     └── test_set.pkl

-XGCN has no restriction on the name of the Dataset Instance directory, but we recommend to name it as ``instance_[dataset]`` for clarity.
+XGCN has no restriction on the name of the dataset instance directory, but we recommend to name it as ``instance_[dataset]`` for clarity.

 info.yaml